-I remember them saying that what had happened in Soweto by the students - and not only in Soweto of course but in many other places around the country eventually-that this had not thought up by Black people.
+I remember them saying that what had happened in Soweto by the students - and not only in Soweto of course but in many other places around the country eventually- that this had not thought up by Black people.
 It was a White initiative and they were trying to say it was a Christian Institute initiative, which of course it wasn't.
-We knew what was going on but there was nothing to do with our initiative at all.
+We knew what was going on but there was nothing to do with that initiative at all.
 And it was also quite clear from the beginning, and we had worked this out long before: the one that they were really gunning for was Beyers Naude.
-He was the leader of the Christian Institute: the Afrikaner, the leader of the Broederbond who had discovered the truth as he saw it and then left and he started the Cl.

-We had always realized that what they would probably try and do is take one of us and put us on trial and then use that to blacken Beyers and then eventually pull Beyers in and we also thought that what they would probably do is take either Auret or me and try and use the one as evidence against the other, but that was pure supposition on our part.
-And by the time they took me it was quite clear that what they were doing was quite really to build up the case that the CI was part of an ANC network, which it simply wasn't and I may say that was quite deliberate and that's what they were after.
+He was a leader of Christian Institute: the Afrikaner, the leader of the Broederbond who had discovered the truth as he saw it and then left and he started the Cl.
+We had always realized that what they were probably try to do is to take one of us and put us on trial and then use that to blacken Beyers and then eventually to pull Beyers in and we would also thought that what they would probably do is take either Auret or me and try and use the one as evidence against the other, but that was pure supposition on our part.
+And by the time they took me it was quite clear that what they were doing was quite really to build up the case that the Cl was part of ANC network, which it simply wasn't and I may say that it was quite deliberate and that's what they were after.